By: Skye Andrews

 I Am Terry Walker is about a serial killer who uses torture methods to kill his victims.
 For two decades, he remained anonymous.
 This is his story.

 Unrated.
 I don’t know how to rate this.
-On one hand it was structurally sound, it kept you reading and you wanted to see him be captured.
-On the other hand this book is just so disturbing that someone came up with this or that it could possibly be true.
+On one hand, it was structurally sound, it kept you reading and you wanted to see him be captured.
+On the other hand, this book is just so disturbing that someone came up with this or that it could possibly be true.
 Because if you google Terry Walker Killer you get a few article.
 I was not willing to sit there and go through them to see if it was real or not.

 Now I didn’t read the brief summary of this book prior to getting it.
-Shame on me, learned my lesson.
+Shame on me learned my lesson.
 It was being offered on Facebook, and I’m a sucker for books so I thought hey why not.
 After I downloaded I saw how short it was and gave it go.
 Didn’t take long to finish, but it felt like I was reading for days.

 I can’t rate this book because it’s positively disturbing and I wouldn’t want to recommend it to anyone but oddly I know a few people who would enjoy it because they are into the whole psychotic criminal killers thing.
 Think the Saw Series (pretty sure it’s a well-known movie series.)
-I never even made it past the 1st one, I think its at like 7 now.
+I never even made it past the 1st one, I think it at like 7 now.
 But yes that is Terry Walker.
 I really can’t say why I continued reading it, maybe it was for the closure, the seeing him get caught.
-Even though it’s starts off with him in prison and he is telling the story.
+Even though it starts off with him in prison and he is telling the story.
 The story like it’s something you would want to read before bed.
 Not recommended AT ALL.

-But in all honestly Skye Andrews did an amazing job coming up with this and putting pen to paper.
+But in all honestly, Skye Andrews did an amazing job coming up with this and putting pen to paper.
 She created a mind that I would never want to cross.
 She successfully made you feel something.
 Oh, how you feel something.
-Was it grammatically correct I’d 99%.
+Was it grammatically correct I’d 99%?
 The book was structurally sound I’d give that 5 stars.
 But for me actually liking the book.
-No, No, No without a doubt in my mind NO. I would never read it again, I deleted it off my Kindle and if this is the author writing genre/ style I would not read anything of hers again.
+No, No, No without a doubt in my mind NO. I would never read it again, I deleted it from my Kindle and if this is the author writing genre/ style I would not read anything of hers again.
 I couldn’t stomach it.
 But I know that is just me.
 I know that there are people who would enjoy this and would find the read to be psychologically stimulating.

 It’s hard to rate a book that I so strongly found to be the most horrendous thing I’ve ever read but yet there is still nothing wrong with except it’s just not my genre choice of reading.
 That is why I have left this book unrated.
 I apologize to Skye Andrews but I can’t rate this.
 My rating is unrated.